lydell/elm-watch/README.md

 > ℹ️ You need to install Elm itself separately, in whatever way you prefer ([installer][elm-guide-install], [npm][elm-npm-package], [elm-tooling]).

+> ℹ️ Node.js 14 or newer is required as elm-watch makes use of ES2020 language features.

 > ⚠️ Windows is currently not _fully_ supported.
 You might run into problems.
 See the [Windows support issue](https://github.com/lydell/elm-watch/issues/4).

 ## Getting started